 Certified ABT National Training Curriculum Instructor Angelina Sansone joined the School of Dance faculty in 2018 after 13 seasons with the Kansas City Ballet.
 With an extensive background in both performing and teaching, Angelina brings a wealth of knowledge to the ballet program.

-- In her 13 seasons with the company, Angelina enjoyed a rich career working with numerous choreographers and performing a ranging repertory of soloist and principle roles.
+- In her 13 seasons with the company, Sansone enjoyed a rich career working with numerous choreographers and performing a ranging repertory of soloist and principle roles

-- For over 15 years, she has been on staff as Ballet teacher with several dance schools and taught as guest faculty across the country.
+- For over 15 years, she has been on staff as a Ballet teacher with several dance schools and taught as guest faculty across the country

 - Returning to the Stravinsky score in the final years of her career, in Adam Highland's "The Rite of Spring" as the Chosen One.
 It was one of the most exhilarating and all-consuming roles of her career, and being coached by Adam and Wendy Whelan, who originated the role, left a strong mark on her growth as an artist.

-- Performing Helen Pickett's "Petal," and having a student contact her after being cast in the same role and hearing what she learned from watching Angelina's process with the part.
+- Performing Helen Pickett's "Petal," and having a student contact her after being cast in the same role and hearing what she learned from watching Sansone's process with the part